top of page

 Speculative fiction often involves high-concept ideas and unique premises.
 However, it's important to ensure that the plot remains engaging and cohesive.

-Don't let the concept overshadow the need for a well-structured and compelling narrative.
-Develop a strong plot with clear goals, conflicts, and resolutions that keep readers invested from beginning to end.
-Your subplots should be strong and support the main plot, but add another concept.
+Your subplots should be strong and support the main plot, yet add another concept.
 Keep in mind, the reason for subplots should be less obvious.

-Remember speculative fiction is a vast and diverse genre, encompassing a wide range of subgenres and styles.
 Find your unique voice within the genre, experiment, and don't be afraid to take risks.
-Stay true to your vision and keep writing with passion and dedication.

 I hope you enjoyed this article.